baldengineer/dmm-ble-mp730026/README.md

 You can configure the meter to automatically turn on and off the OBS Source by passing `obs_source=` and `obs_scene=` when configuring your settings.py.
 See the settings.py example in [Supported Meters](#supported-meters)

-Recommendation for setup is to create a Scene called `Multimeters`, with a Source called `Meter0` as a Browser Source, setting the URL as specified in [Accessing Live Data](#accessing-live-data)
+Recommendation for setup is to create a Scene called `Multimeters`, with a Source called `Meter0` as a Browser Source, setting the URL as specified in [Accessing Live Data](#accessing-live-data).
+Then adding the `Multimeters` scene as a Source in your primary scene.

 In your settings.py in the `OBS_Settings` class, set `enabled=True`, and the other values as necessary to connect to your OBS instance.